keep-starknet-strange/satoru/book/src/smart-contracts-architecture/data-module.md

 ## Data Module

 The Data Module serves as the backbone for storing and managing the protocol's data.
-It ensures the seamless operation of the protocol by accommodating various smart contracts and Cairo library files, each designed to fulfill specific roles within the module.
 Below is a detailed outline of its constituents and their respective functions and responsibilities.

 ### Smart Contracts

 #### [data_store.cairo](https://github.com/keep-starknet-strange/satoru/blob/main/src/data/data_store.cairo)
-The `DataStore` is the central smart contract of the module, holding the pivotal responsibility of maintaining the protocol's data.
-It orchestrates the management of different financial entities, including orders, positions, withdrawals, and deposits, each associated with specific user accounts.
+The `DataStore` is the central smart contract of the module, holding the responsibility of maintaining the protocol's data.
+It manage different entities, including orders, positions, withdrawals, and deposits.

 ##### Key Features & Responsibilities:
 - **Order Management:** Enables the creation, reading, updating, and deletion of orders, each linked to a specific user account.
 Orders can be retrieved using their unique keys or can be listed per user account.